 top of page

 Kate is an interdisciplinary, public-facing scholar at King's College London, working on the understanding of human interaction with artificial intelligence.
 A former archaeologist with a PhD in computer science, she crosses the boundaries of STEM and Arts & Humanities, integrating these both in her work.
-As part of her research she is currently the Director of Advocacy and Engagement on the UKRI Trusted Autonomous Systems Hub.
-This is a flagship project sitting at the centre of the £33 million Trustworthy Autonomous Systems Programme, funded by the UKRI Strategic Priorities Fund.
+Kate is a co-investigator on the UKRI's £31 million Repsonsible AI UK programme, which brings together researchers from across the UK to understand how we should shape the development of AI to benefit people, communities and society.
+She was Advocacy and Engagement Director for the UKRI-funded Trusted Autonomous Systems Hub, which ran from 2020-2025.

 Kate's teaching focuses on the tech aspects of Digital Humanities: artificial intelligence and society, human computer interaction and design, gender and technology, and coding for complete beginners.